 Tip #1: Stay informed

-If there is the possibility of a hurricane making landfall anywhere near you, make sure you are paying close attention to the news.
+If there is the possibility of a hurricane making landfall anywhere near you, make sure you are paying close attention to the news, including updates from the National Hurricane Center.
 From day to day a hurricane’s trajectory may change, and it could be closer or farther away than you think.

 - ID’s for yourself and your family members